 Antidepressants are a heterogeneous group of chemically different drugs used for the treatment of major depression.
 They are also used for other conditions such as anxiety disorders, obsessive-compulsive disorders, and chronic pain.

-The first antidepressant was imipramine, which was discovered in 1957 by Swiss psychiatrist R. Kuhn.
+The first antidepressant was imipramine, which was discovered in 1957 by psychiatrist R. Kuhn.
 Currently, the antidepressants are divided into following main classes of drugs:

 - Tricyclic antidepressants (TCAs)

 - Selective serotonin reuptake inhibitors (SSRIs)

 - Monoamine oxidase inhibitors (MAOIs)

 Each class of drug is different from each other with regards to its chemical structure, mode of action, safety profile, efficacy and adverse effects.
 Their action is based on re-elevating mood and activation on the psychomotor drive, leading to the subsiding of physical symptoms of depression.
 There is no risk of dependency.

 The mode of action of antidepressants is essential for the understanding of the development of depressive disorders.
 The amine mood hypothesis postulates that the amine neurotransmitters, particularly norepinephrine and serotonin, are dysbalanced in mood disorders.
 They are decreased in patients with depression, while they are increased in mania and psychosis

 Understandably, most of the antidepressants raise the concentration of neurotransmitters norepinephrine and serotonin in the synaptic gap by either inhibiting their reuptake into the neurons or inhibiting their enzymatic breakdown.

 The name tricyclic antidepressants (TCAs) is based on their hydrophobic, three-membered ring system.
 TCAs do not show any affinity to a certain neurochemical transmitter system but exert influence on the norepinephrine and serotonin system by other means.